navidcy/navidcy.github.io/aboutme.md

 I am a physicist by education and a geophysical fluid dynamicist at heart.

 I grew up in [Lefkosia][lefkosia-site] and then I headed off to Greece to study at the [National and Kapodistrian University of Athens][uoa-site].
 I obtained my Ph.D. on Physics in March 2015 under the supervision of [Petros J. Ioannou][pji-site].
 My Ph.D. research revolved around atmospheric dynamics and flows on planetary atmospheres.
 From September 2015 until April 2018, I worked as a [NOAA Climate & Global Change][noaa-site] postdoctoral fellow with [Bill Young][bill-site] at the [Scripps Institution of Oceanography][scripps-site], [University of California San Diego][ucsd-site].
 At Scripps I started studying flows beneath the ocean's surface, focussing on dynamical processes that are at play in the ocean.
-Then, on May 2018, I moved down under at the [Australian National University][anu-site].
-I joined the [ARC Centre of Excellence for Climate Extremes][arc-site] as a [Research Fellow][arc-profile] working mainly with [Andy Hogg][andy-site].
-On November 2020, I received a [Discovery Early Career Researcher Award][decra2021] from the Australian Research Council to work on machine learning and ocean eddy parametrizations, a project that started on June 2021.
+On May 2018, I moved down under at the [Australian National University][anu-site] where I joined the [ARC Centre of Excellence for Climate Extremes][arc-site] as a Research Fellow working mainly with [Andy Hogg][andy-site].
+Since 2021, I am a [Discovery Early Career Researcher Award][decra2021] Research Fellow working on ocean eddy parametrizations and also heavily involved in [ocean model development][oceananigans-repo] in collaboration with the [Climate Modelling Alliance][clima-site].
+On June 2024 I'll be starting as a Senior Lecturer at the [School of Geography, Earth and Atmospheric Sciences][sgseas-site] at the [University of Melbourne][unimelb-site].

-Besides research I enjoy surfing 🏄🏽, biking 🚲, horse riding 🐎, and dancing 💃🏼.
+Besides research I enjoy surfing 🏄🏽, biking 🚲, horse riding 🐎, dancing 💃🏼, and photography 📷.
 I also like telling stories (science-related or not) and I am an avid story listener.
 Whenever I get the chance I hop into the ocean in person.

 Have a look at my [vitae (CV)][cv-pdf] or read more about my [research](../research/).

 {: .center}
 <img src="/img/navid_underwater.jpg" alt="me somewhere in the Pacific" title="me somewhere in the Pacific" class="circular-image" />